tcpalmer/nina-scheduler/target-management/projects.md

 Note that the Dither setting is ignored if you're using an [override exposure order](exposure-plans.html#override-ordering) for any Target under this Project.

 #### Smart Exposure Selection
 If Smart Exposure Selection is enabled, the planner will select the next exposure based on a calculated _moon avoidance score_.
+If multiple exposure plans have the same (or nearly the same) high avoidance score, then the Filter Switch Frequency is used to decide when to which filters.

 See [exposure selection](../concepts/planning-engine.html#exposure-selection-and-dithering) for additional details on how a selection method is determined.

 #### Scoring Engine Rule Weights